• ECTS

 Master the basics of analog and digital CMOS block design and simulation.

-To enable the student to analyze, simulate and characterize the most commonly used CMOS AOP assemblies in the microelectronics industry (2 or 3 stage CMOS AOP) as well as some more advanced conceptual structures (such as transconductance amplifiers (OTA)).
+Enable the student to analyze, simulate and characterize the CMOS AOP assemblies most commonly used in the microelectronics industry (2 or 3-stage CMOS AOPs), as well as some conceptually more advanced structures (such as transconductance amplifiers (OTAs)).

 Read more